Why buy accessories from polluting companies when there are so many sustainable fine jewelry brands?

-This Los Angeles based brand embraces nature’s imperfections by using the cultured pearls that are cast aside by most fine jewelry brands.
-Instead of disregarding these nuggets, they hand make delicate pendants and bracelets out of them, showcasing their unique look and individual beauty on ethically sourced gold.
+This Los Angeles based sustainable fine jewelry brand does something few others do.
+Namely, they embrace nature’s imperfections by using the cultured pearls that are cast aside by most fine jewelry brands.
+Instead of disregarding these tiny nuggets, they hand make delicate pendants and bracelets out of them, showcasing their unique look and individual beauty on ethically sourced gold.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!